On the existence of solutions to stochastic quasi-variational inequality and complementarity problems: Stochastic complementarity problems

 \section{Stochastic complementarity problems}

 When the set $K$ in a VI($K,F$) is a cone in $\Real^n$, then the VI($K,F$) is equivalent to a CP($K,F$)~\cite{Karmardian1971GCP}.
 Our approach in the previous sections required us to assume that the map $K$ was deterministic.
 In practical settings, however, the map $K$ may take on a variety of forms.
 For instance, $K$ may be defined by a set of algebraic resource or budget constraints in financial applications, capacity constraints in network settings or supply and demand constraints in economic equilibrium settings.
 Naturally, these constraints may often be expectation or risk-based constraints.
-In such an instance, a complementarity approach assumes relevance; specifically, in such a case, this problem is defined in the joint space of primal variables and the Lagrange multipliers corresponding to the stochastic constraints.
-Such a transformation yields an SCP$(K,H)$ where the map $H$ may be expectation-valued while the set $K$ is a deterministic cone.
-However, such complementarity problems may also arise naturally, as is the case when modeling frictional contact problems ~\cite{facchinei02finite} and stochastic counterparts of such problems emerge from attempting to model risk and uncertainty.
-In the remainder of this section, we consider complementarity problems with single-valued maps.
+In such an instance, a complementarity approach assumes relevance. {Consider an optimization problem with expectation constraints: